Tips and advice on garden care in June

 Gardening ideas for June

-Protect your garden from the hot weather
+Protect the garden during hot weather

 Watering is essential as the temperature rises, so make it part of your daily routine.
-Borders, bedding, pots and containers, hanging baskets and even the grass need to get a regular drink or they could wilt and die.
+Borders, bedding, pots and containers, hanging baskets and even the lawn need to get a regular drink or they could wilt and die.

 And if you have a greenhouse, remember that this too needs to maintain its moisture.
 So don't just water and feed your plants - regularly damp down your greenhouse by spraying water from your hose or watering can onto the path as well as under your staging.